 We had a full set of official topographical maps, which cost around $250 but most of the detail on them was irrelevant and therefore unnecessarily confusing.
 What we found more useful were screenshots of the excellent NSW Lands Department maps.
 Using their distance estimation tool we marked the maps with 5km increments.
 Copies of each of the 43 individual maps are shown on this blog, most probably in an outrageous breach of copyright (if they’re no longer on the site it’s because we received an email to cease and desist!).
-The maps were ideal for the trip and the distance estimates shown on them are accurate to within about 2% as far as our cross checking with other published distances could confirm.
+The maps were ideal for the trip though the distance estimates shown on them are out by about 8-10% (higher) as far as our cross checking with other published distances could confirm.
 It was easy to follow the river bend by bend and almost always have an accurate fix on your position, which becomes important to you on a long trip.

 The only section of the river where the maps were of limited use was the Menindee Lakes.
 The maps show the lakes filling their entire floodplain while the reality is unlikely to reflect this unless you’re out there after a major flood event.
 You can’t make a bee-line to the regulator which marks the beginning of the lower Darling without having to navigate through a forest.
 It could be possible to find a channel but the chances of getting lost and/or reaching a dead-end then having to backtrack would outweigh any time and distance savings, given our navigation skills, at least.
 As a result the distances shown through the lakes are wrong.
 The course you’ll have to take meanders as much as the Darling does the rest of the way, so you can safely double the estimated distances shown.
 However, the maps are an accurate guide to the location of the outflow into the lower Darling with Menindee township then about another 25kms downstream.
 To find it you’ll have to improvise a little and follow the old course of the river which is clearly marked by the remains of fringing red gums.
 Stay between the two lines of dead flanking trees and you’ll get to where you need to be even though at times it may seem you’re lost on an inland sea.
 Of course you can use Google maps or a GPS.
 There was Telstra mobile coverage almost the whole length of the river (unfortunately!).
 We preferred to all be working to the same plan and using printed copies of the maps shown on this blog we were always literally on the same page, plus printed out at A4 size they could easily be read while paddling.
 If you use the maps note some are in landscape and others portrait format.
 The orientation of the page number (which appears in bottom RH corner) will show you which way the maps should be read.